 Examples of delays could be:

-- Working in busier periods with less staff: when this happens at wholesalers, it means their databases take more time to be updated with stock, there may be books in stock, in their warehouse, but it simply has not been updated on their databases which show live stock on their public website.
+- Working in busier periods with less staff: when this happens at wholesalers, it means their databases take more time to be updated with stock.
+There may be books in stock, but it simply has not been updated on their databases.

 We hope this article proved to be helpful.
 If you have any further questions, please do not hesitate to ask us.